-This week our raku pottery vase will take you back to your early years, or maybe not so long ago.
+This raku pottery vase will take you back to your early years )or maybe not so long ago!)

 Raku pottery vase ‘The Nephelai‘ tells the tale of these offspring of the Titans Oceanus and Tethys, who at first glance you may not see, but they definitely have a seat at the table.
 The water table that is!